adorsys/xs2a/doc/usecases/Payment_confirmation_demo.md

 * After giving the consent you will see page with payment details (payment id, purchase price and currency).
 It means that payment successfully executed.

-##Unhappy paths
+## Unhappy paths

    **Wrong credentials**

-   * Open url http://localhost:28080/tpp/product/index.html.
-You should see "TPP demo" page with four different products to buy.
+   * You can find TPP demo start page inside the project by path 'aspsp-xs2a/tpp-demo/index.html'.
+You can run it in your browser locally.
+When page is open you should see "TPP demo" page with four different products to buy.

    * Choose one of the product and press "Buy now".

    * You will be redirected to the login page.
 Enter wrong credentials for your keycloak user, for example `wrong password` and `wrong login`.